Skip to Content

 You can expect some of the astonishing coastal views in these parts before landing at the Point of Ayre – the islands most northern point.

 There’s not a lot to see here, other than an iconic lighthouse.
 But that’s kind of the point.
 It’s a secluded coastal area that attracts a wide variety of birdlife and the occasional seal.
-Nature lovers will be in their element.
+It’s also a prime spot for star gazing.

 Point of Ayre IOM Walking Route